Skip to content

 Do you need a plumbing license in Massachusetts?

-Yes, in Massachusetts, a plumbing license is required for anyone who wants to perform plumbing work.
-The state requires plumbers to be licensed in order to ensure that they have the necessary skills and knowledge to perform plumbing work safely and effectively.
+Yes, a plumbing license is required in Massachusetts for anyone who wants to perform plumbing work.
+The state requires plumbers to be licensed as an apprentice, journeyman, or master in order to ensure they have the necessary skills and knowledge to perform plumbing work safely and effectively.

-Here are the types of work that plumbers need licensing to do:
+Here are the types of work that plumbers need a license to do:

 • Installing or repairing plumbing systems in residential or commercial buildings